-This post contains affiliate links for your convenience.
+This post on 7 all-natural ways to help a gassy baby contains affiliate links for your convenience.
 Read my disclosure here.

 Disclaimer: I am not a doctor neither do I work in the medical field.
 All opinions in this post are based on my very own experience with our children.
-The methods I am going to share are what worked for our kids.
-If you have concerns, always check with your child’s pediatrician.
+These 7 All-Natural Ways to Help a Gassy Baby that I am going to share are what worked for our kids.
+If you have concerns, always check with your child’s pediatrician before trying them.

 If you are breastfeeding and your newborn baby or young child seems to be fussy and uncomfortable all the time it might be that they are filled with gassiness and they need some relief.
 Keep in mind that relief may come out in one of three different ways: spitting up, passing gas, or going number two.
 Would love to know some better (proper) names for these phrases but in any event, if your baby is experiencing gassiness, be encouraged.
 There are some all-natural steps you can take to help your baby feel better.
 And help mommy and daddy feel better, too:) These steps have been tried and true with all three of our babies including our new baby (now 5 months old).

-But before we move unto the steps, let’s first take a look at 3 main reasons why a baby may experience gassiness and then the symptoms of gassiness.
+But before we move unto the steps, let’s first take a look at reasons why your baby may experience gassiness, then will discuss the symptoms.

 - Caffeine: Includes foods such as coffee, chocolate, soda pops, caffeinated teas and other caffeinated type beverages.